Vijaya-Modak/Documentation/README.md

 The RESTful-API provides the following services
 - [Resource](#resource)
-  -The RESTful API includes the following resources to be created
+The RESTful API includes the following resources to be created
   - [Lookup](#lookup)
   - [Volume Configuration](#volume-configuration)
   - [Network Configuration](#network-configuration)